The 30 Most Unexpected Sports Trades And Moves

 30. Yogi Berra: Yankees – Mets

-When it comes to the MLB, no team possesses a more stunning array of all-time greats than the New York Yankees.
-Amongst those legends is catcher Yogi Berra, who retired a 3x MVP, 18x All-Star, and 13x World Series champion.
+When it comes to the Major Leagues, no team possesses a more stunning array of all-time greats than the New York Yankees.
+Among those legends is catcher Yogi Berra, who retired a 3-time Most Valuable Player, 18-time All-Star, and 13-time World Series champion.